-We had cash and cash equivalents of \$13.5 million and marketable securities of \$3.1 million as of March 31, 2017.
-Our existing cash and cash equivalents and marketable securities as of March 31, 2017 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials and to a lesser extent for the Phase 2 trials for PH-COPD and PH-IPF.
-As of March 31, 2017, we had \$6.2 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
-The corresponding prepayments balance as of December 31, 2016 was \$7.2 million.
+We had cash and cash equivalents of \$28.4 million and marketable securities of \$3.0 million as of March 31, 2018.
+Our existing cash and cash equivalents and marketable securities as of March 31, 2018 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, a portion of the second of two INOpulse for PAH Phase 3 trials, and a Phase 2b trial of INOpulse for PH-ILD.
+As of March 31, 2018, we had \$1.7 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+The corresponding prepayments balance as of December 31, 2017 was \$2.2 million.

-On May 27, 2016, we entered into the Sales Agreement, with the Distribution Agents, pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$5.7 million through the Distribution Agents.
-As of March 31, 2017, we sold 1,025,793 shares for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under our effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.
-Effective April 26, 2017, we terminated the Sales Agreement as we do not intend to utilize the Sales Agreement to raise additional capital.
+On May 5, 2016, the Company filed a shelf registration statement with the SEC on Form S-3, which as amended became effective on May 23, 2016.
+The shelf registration allows the Company to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$30.0 million of any combination of the Company's common stock, preferred stock, debt securities, warrants, rights, purchase contracts or units, either individually or in units.
+As of March 31, 2018, the Company had sold 1,025,793 shares of its common stock for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under the Company's effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.